 How to have a safe art walk in Parkdale

-For me personally, back alleys have become my safe zone during this pandemic.
-When the city went into lockdown back in March, and we were told to go out only for essentials, my essential daily exercise became walks through the alleys.
+For me personally, I started walking through back alleys during the pandemic.
+When the city went into lockdown back in March 2020, and we were told to go out only for essentials, my essential daily exercise became walks through the alleys.
 Sure, the streets around here were mostly empty.
 But the alleys were completely empty.

 It was during those early months, when Queen Street was filling with boarded up storefronts and sad COVID closure signs, that I discovered the alleys were covered in life-affirming art.